JanssenProject/jans/docs/README.md

 1 Returns cache configuration
 2 Partially modifies cache configuration
 ```
-If you want to view cache configurations then choose option 1
+If you want to view `cache configuration` then choose option 1
 from Cache Configuration Menu.
 It will return cache configuration in details as below:
 ```json5
 {